 sanitary products are one of the biggest unspoken-about pollution problems facing the modern world?

-1 in 5 pieces of plastic on a UK beach is a tampon application.
-In the UK we flush 700,00 panty liners, 2.5 million tampons and 1.4 million pads EVERY SINGLE DAY....
-That's 1.68 BILLION items every year... just in the UK.
+One in five pieces of plastic on a UK beach is a tampon.
+In the UK we flush 700,00 panty liners, 2.5 million tampons and 1.4 million pads EVERY SINGLE DAY….
+That’s 1.68 billion items every year…just in the UK.

-Providing plastic-free period products to combat period poverty seems like a golden opportunity to lift girls out of embarrassment and shame, whilst simultaneously investing in their future.
-Having recently declared a climate emergency, Ufulu believes that we should all make this a priority.
+Providing plastic-free period products to combat period poverty seems like a golden opportunity to not only lift girls out of embarrassment and shame, but also investing in their future.
+Ufulu believes that we should all make this a priority.